Naruhito: Education

-When Naruhito was four years old he was enrolled in the prestigious Gakushūin school system, where many of Japan's elite families and narikin (nouveaux riches) send their children.
+When the Prince was four years old he was enrolled in the prestigious Gakushūin school system, where many of Japan's elite families and narikin (nouveaux riches) send their children.
 In senior high, Naruhito joined the geography club.

-Naruhito graduated from Gakushuin University in March 1982 with a Bachelor of Letters degree in history.
-In July 1983, Naruhito undertook a three-month intensive English course before entering Merton College, Oxford University, in the United Kingdom, where he studied until 1986.
-Naruhito did not, however, submit his thesis A Study of Navigation and Traffic on the Upper Thames in the 18th Century until 1989.
+He graduated from Gakushuin University in March 1982 with a Bachelor of Letters degree in history.
+In July 1983, he undertook a three-month intensive English course before entering Merton College of the University of Oxford in the United Kingdom, where he studied until 1986.
+He did not, however, submit his thesis A Study of Navigation and Traffic on the Upper Thames in the 18th Century until 1989.
 He later revisited these years in his book, The Thames and I – a Memoir of Two Years at Oxford.
 He visited some 21 historic pubs, including the Trout Inn.
-Naruhito joined the Japan Society and the drama society, and became the honorary president of the karate and judo clubs.
+He joined the Japan Society and the drama society, and became the honorary president of the karate and judo clubs.
 He played inter-college tennis, seeded number three out of six on the Merton team, and took golf lessons from a pro.
 In his three years at Merton he also climbed the highest peaks in three of the constituent countries of the United Kingdom: Scotland's Ben Nevis, Wales's Snowdon and Scafell Pike in England.

-While at Oxford, Naruhito also was able to go sightseeing across Europe and meet much of its royalty, including the British royal family.
+While at Oxford, he also was able to go sightseeing across Europe and meet much of its royalty, including the British royal family.
 The relatively relaxed manners of the United Kingdom's royals amazed him: "Queen Elizabeth II, he noted with surprise, poured her own tea and served the sandwiches."
 He also went skiing with Liechtenstein's Prince Hans-Adam II, holidayed in Mallorca in the Mediterranean with Spain's King Juan Carlos I, and sailed with Norway's Crown Prince Harald and Crown Princess Sonja and Queen Beatrix of the Netherlands.

-Upon his return to Japan, Naruhito enrolled once more in Gakushūin University to earn a Master of Humanities degree in history, successfully earning his degree in 1988.
+Upon his return to Japan, he enrolled once more in Gakushūin University to earn a Master of Humanities degree in history, successfully earning his degree in 1988.